Things to do in London

 Photographer: Hulki Okan Tabak

-Brought to life by Zaza Hadid, the London Aquatics Centre's design is an ode to fluidity and grace.
+Brought to life by Zaza Hadid, the London Aquatics Centre's, design is an ode to fluidity and grace in London architecture.
 The building looks like a wave frozen in time or a manta ray gliding through the water.
 It also provides natural ventilation and rainwater harvesting courtesy of Mother Nature.

-St. Pancras Hotel and Train Station is an enchanting testimony to the dreamy grandeur of Victorian Gothic Revival style architecture in London.
+St. Pancras Hotel and Train Station is an enchanting testimony to the dreamy grandeur of Victorian Gothic Revival style of London architecture.
 Since 1873, Londoners and tourists have used the clock tower as a starting-point for adventures with loved ones.

 The station connects London to numerous cities around the country.
 The extravagant building is regarded as architect Gilbert Scott's magnum opus, and it's easy to see why.